weblidity/skelo/README.md

 ## Overview

-Skelo is a command-line tool that helps you scaffold documentation projects for Docusaurus using outline files.
+skelo-cli is a command-line tool that helps you scaffold documentation projects for Docusaurus using outline files.
 It provides a simple and efficient way to generate documentation projects from outline files, making it easier to manage and maintain your documentation.

 ## Getting Started